remember-dev/RememberDemos/README.md

 # remember-demos
-This repository contains demos for the Remember App.   - Live Life Better
+This repository contains demos for the Remember App.

+*Live Life Better*